cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ```

 For a more extensive script with a for loop, which will execute numerous srun commands, make a new file
-called forloop.slurm and paste in the following:
+called forloop.slurm on manager Pi, and paste in the following:

 ```bash
 #!/bin/sh